trevor-trinh/exchange/README.md

 - scaffold matching engine parts and their state, and api state
 - use oneshot pattern for engine rest responses
 - implement api endpoints and their db interactions
+- hookup ws api to spawn two tasks to handle incoming and outgoing messages
+- use tokio tungstenite for ws e2e testing
+- add ws integration tests and improve utils

 ### frontend dev